-Description of Dominant This is a Northern Hardwoods cover type.
+Stand Description for Stand 13 Description of Dominant This is a Northern Hardwoods cover type.
 It is composed of a mix of Vegetation and maples, white ash, black cherry, oaks, birches, basswood, pine and Successional Trends: hemlock.
 It is suspected that this stand will continue to develop much as it already has for many decades.

+The standard frequencies of the standard standard and the standard standard standard standards.
 This stand is a mixture of white pine, aspen, red oak, red maple and a variety of other hardwoods.
 It is a somewhat younger stand than stands 11 and 12.
 This stand is has riparian functions for two intermittent streams.
 Riparian Area: 17.2 acres - This riparian area follows two tributaries of the Chaffee Creek.
 The eastern of the tributaries is a seasonal flow.
 Management in this riparian area is to be very restricted.
 Management will be allowed, but commercial tree cutting will only be conducted as needed and in association with harvests in neighboring stands.
 Heavy equipment is not allowed in the stand.
 Stand History: This stand most likely has an agricultural history and was most likely cleared for agricultural use in the mid- to late-1800's.
 Logging History: This stand most likely has an agricultural history and was most likely cleared for agricultural use in the mid- to late-1800's.
 It was most likely abandoned during the early- to mid-1900's.

-Forest Type: Pioneer Hardwoods

-Acreage: 63.4

-Size Class: Saw Timber

-Structure: Even-Aged

-Origin: Natural

-Stand Health: This stand is currently healthy.
+Forest Type: Pioneer Hardwoods Acreage: 63.4 Size Class: Saw Timber Structure: Even-Aged Origin: Natural Stand Health: This stand is currently healthy.
 No pest problems were noted during the forest survey.

-Site quality: 2

-Timber Quality: 2

-Estimated Growth Rate (%): 2
+Site quality: 2 Timber Quality: 2 Estimated Growth Rate (%): 2 Disturbance: Natural Operability: Unrestricted

-Disturbance: Natural

-Operability: Unrestricted